vaibhav-iitr24/tcga_rnaseq_analysis/README.md

 2] Again two files created sample.tsv and run_metadat.tsv in data directory. sample.tsv contain information of sample and their runs and in run_metadata.tsv contain runs and their respective path.
 Here I used gdc_sample_sheet.tsv as a run file of sample.

+3] Scripts directory created in main directory, contain scripts for to obtain TPM Values and for BOX-plot.

+4]